paulk-asert/groovy-data-science/subprojects/Mnist/README.md

 The `t10k*` files are the test dataset (10,000 images).<br>
 The `*images*` files contain the pixel data of the images.<br>
 The `*label*` files contain the label (number 0-9) for each image.

+Since the trainer script is primarily interested in training the mode, the `t10k` files aren't strictly necessary.
+However, currently the script outputs the model accuracy before saving.
+You could avoid downloading the `t10k` files if you delete the parts of the code which check accuracy.